![]() |

 you wish to retain our office as your patent counsel, we would be

 pleased to meet with you at your convenience.
+There would be no charge or

 Very truly yours,